MikkelHansen95/dataset/README.md

 https://www.kaggle.com/rounakbanik/the-movies-dataset#credits.csv

-How man movie are rate adult?
+How many movie are rated adult?

 How many movies are listed as animation?